ePages-de/epages-devportal/_posts/2019/2019-11-07-how-to-bootstrap-an-application-with-authentication-using-firebase.md

 * an SSL-enabled static file hosting for a login form with [Firebase Hosting](https://firebase.google.com/products/hosting/){:target="_blank"}.

 Additionally, it provides many integrations for different platforms and programming languages, e.g. Java and Node.js on the server, Java, Kotlin and Dart (Flutter) on Android, Switch and Objective-C on iOS, and Javascript in the browser.
-It can also take care of the login screen with the FirebaseUI project available for Web, iOS and Android.
+It can also take care of the login screen with the Firebase UI project available for Web, iOS and Android.

 In the following, we'll go through the single steps required to bring all of this to life.

 ## Step 0 - Prepare firebase project
 First, we need to [create a new firebase project](https://console.firebase.google.com){:target="_blank"}.
 We'll call our demo project `beyondapp`, so in the following code snippets you'll need to replace all occurences of this name with your project name.
+Our demo app is supposed to be available in an online shop software.

 ## Step 1 - SSL encrypted Application Callback URL